jonathansick/pySPS/doc/installation.rst

 Building pySPS
 --------------

-1. Copy or checkout pySPS into a directory in your python path, such as `site-packages`.
+1. Copy or checkout pySPS
-2. Copy the `src/` directory from your FSPS installation into the pySPS package directory.
-Re-name the directory to `fsps`.
+2. Build the fortran extension module, `python buildext.py`
-3. Build the fortran exectuables with a `make` command.
-The make file relies upon your having gfortran.
-Adjust the Makefile as necessary for your environment.
-You'll want to run make clean afterwards to get rid the object files.
+3. Install the module in site-packages: `python setup.py develop`

 That's it.